-Figure 2 Details of the procedures performed immediately before and during the first treatment (guided bone regeneration - maxillary sinus augmentation).
-A: Rehydration of the MCBPA with PRGF-2 and UA-ADRCs.
-B: Preparation of the right maxillary sinus with a lateral external window after atraumatic extraction of tooth # 14 (the Schneiderian membrane was elevated).
-C: Filling of the right sinus cavity with loosely packed MCBPA/PRGF-2/UA-ADRCs.
-D: Achievement of primary closure without tension on the right side using horizontal mattress as well as a continuous half-hitch sutures.
+Figure 2 Details of the procedures performed immediately before and during the first surgery (guided bone regeneration - maxillary sinus augmentation).
+A: Rehydration of the MCBPA with PRGF-2 and UA-ADRCs; B: Preparation of the right maxillary sinus with a lateral external window after atraumatic extraction of tooth # 14 (the Schneiderian membrane was elevated); C: Filling of the right sinus cavity with loosely packed MCBPA/PRGF-2/UA-ADRCs; D: Achievement of primary closure without tension on the right side using horizontal mattress as well as a continuous half-hitch sutures.
 MCBPA: mineralized cancellous bone particulate allograft; PRGF-2: fraction 2 of plasma rich in growth factors; UA-ADRCs: unmodified autologous adipose-derived regenerative cells.